 So my team and I rolled up our sleeves, dug our heels in and developed a solution.
 A squad of nine people worked for more than 7 months to birth what is now Wholesale Matchmaker.
 Breathing life into this new service proved to be biggest project of my entrepreneurial career: in terms of manpower, time, and dollars invested.
-We’ve continued to expand and refine the service, too, launching more than 100 upgrades in the first six months.
-And we have 39 more enhancements slated to debut this spring.
+We’ve continued to expand and refine the service, too, launching more than 100 upgrades in the first twelve months.

 If you’re a maker or product designer in search of a matchmaking service to tag into the ring and help you connect with new stores, then these are the questions I’d be asking any potential service providers in order to ensure that they’re the best fit for your business.

 I launched my apothecary brand way back in 2003 and it’s been in continuous operation for 15 years now, turning a profit each year.
 I’ve never once laid off an employee, despite a decade spent in interesting economic times.
 Each of my globally-inspired products is still made in small batches by my team in a workshop that’s just 2.7 miles from my South Carolina home.
 In the course of steering that company, I’ve landed more than 1400 wholesale accounts and fulfilled 13,000+ wholesale orders.
 And in case you’re wondering: I bootstrapped that company every inch of the way: no loans, no grants, no, investors.
 Just blood, sweat, and tears… and lots of them.